cabbi/jsonize/README.md

        CallbackFunction? convertCallback})
 ```

-Transforms an object/structure of objects into a json string applying the class tokens in order to revert back your original objects.
+Transforms an object/structure of objects into a JSON string applying the class tokens in order to revert back your original objects.

 #### Parameters:
-- **_value_**: the value you want to transform to json string.
+- **_value_**: the value you want to transform to JSON string.
 - **_indent_**: The indentation token.
 If omitted no indentation is used (space saving!).
 - **_jsonClassToken_**: The token used by **Jsonize** to identify a serialized object.
 - **_dtClassCode_**: The code used to serialize **DateTime** objects.
 - **_dateTimeFormat_**: The **DateTime** serialization format (see **DateTimeFormat** enum).
-- **_convertCallback_**: An optional function called before returning the object's encoded json representation.
+- **_convertCallback_**: An optional function called before returning the object's encoded JSON representation.

 ## fromJson
 ```dart